bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 $$;
 ```

-### Step 3: Creating the Application Tables and Secured Views
+### Creating the Application Tables and Secured Views

 In the example we have a HR application to manage employees and their Bonus Payments.
 A Standard User
 is not allowed to access the annual salary, bonus goal and is not allowed to list the list of bonus